tosdr/Frontpage/README.md

 ```
 -->

-Your instance is ready now!
+And so your instance is ready to run now!